klaragerlei/Relationship_Graph/README.md

 - **Filter by Year** (`year`): Optional year to filter the trajectory data before analysis.
 Only data from this year will be included in the relationship graph.
 Default: `1960`

 ## Changes in Output Data
-The input TrajectoryCollection is filtered to contain only data from the specified year (if a year is provided).
-All other trajectory properties remain unchanged.
-The primary output is the visualization artifact (`relationship_graph.png`), not modifications to the data itself.
+The app creates a relationship graph visualization artifact first, using all available data.
+After the graph is created, the input TrajectoryCollection is filtered to contain only data from the specified year.
+The filtered data is then passed as output to subsequent apps in the workflow.
+The relationship graph itself is created from the complete dataset before year filtering occurs.

 ## Most Common Errors